huongle2010/Le-Huong-ECF202012-1/README.md

 **Action 2: Add features**

-- Making the slide of images
+- Making the slider of images
 - Contact form

 **Action 3: Do with Javascript**